ShowLowfinityHarvester/Flappy-bird-project/README.md

 ## **Project Description**
-New Mexican Flappy Bird is a remixed version of the classic Flappy Bird game, featuring a vibrant New Mexican mountain theme.
+Rising Roadrunner is a remixed version of the classic Flappy Bird game, featuring a vibrant New Mexican mountain theme.
 Players control a roadrunner as it navigates through adobe-style buildings, earning points for each obstacle passed.
 The game is simple yet challenging, with a goal of reaching 100 points to win or achieving a high score.

 ## **Installation Instructions**
 1. Download or clone this project from the repository.